-Amounts due to related parties relate primarily to future payments owed to current and former executive managing directors and Ziff Investors Partnership, L.P.
-II and certain of its affiliates and control persons (the "Ziffs") under the tax receivable agreement, as discussed further in Note 18.
-The Company made payments totaling \$18.2 million under the tax receivable agreement (inclusive of interest thereon) in the year ended December 31, 2020.
-No payments were made in the years ended December 31, 2019 and 2018.
+Amounts due to related parties relate primarily to future payments owed to certain former executive managing directors under the tax receivable agreement, as discussed further in Note 18.
+The tax receivable agreement liability was \$195.8 million as of December 31, 2021, and \$62.2 million of the balance was due to related parties.
+The Company made payments totaling \$7.2 million and \$18.2 million under the tax receivable agreement (inclusive of interest thereon) in the years ended December 31, 2021 and 2020, respectively, of which \$3.1 million and \$8.1 million were paid to related parties.
+No payments were made in the year ended December 31, 2019.